samuelfneumann/GoLearn/README.md

 * [ ] Add `TimeLimit` to `gym` package so that time limits can be altered

 * [ ] All input nodes should have unique names.
 Use `gop.Unique()`.

+* [ ] VAC still gets NaNs.
+Problem could be with Multi-dim actions in GaussianTreeMLP.
+Does VPG also get NaNs??